Jarrett: Solo Piano, Etc.

 May-July 1985 / ECM

 Backstory aside, what does the listener get?
 Two hours of music that runs from very beautiful to exotic to the sorts of tapes you’d hear playing in a scented store that sells expensive knick-knacks.
 Breath and skin are tactile in almost everything.
-Jarrett’s relation to tablas, flutes, and even saz (a Turkish stringed instrument) has the same passion as his piano work, minus the fancy technique.
-Virtuosity matters not at all here.
+Jarrett’s relation to tablas, flutes, and even saz (a Turkish stringed instrument) has the same passion as his piano work, minus the fancy technique, though virtuosity matters not at all here.
 From my personal perspective, I’m only interested in how much of Spirits takes the listener into a special place and isn’t just a record of Jarrett’s revival.
 Several innocent melodies satisfy that concern, and some of the rhythms (he’s a compelling percussionist) tap into the hallmark Jarrett drive.
 Other times I feel like I’m wading through someone’s diary - don’t need to know, don’t belong.
 To link some of these tracks with the third-world pastiches of Jarrett’s American quartet is a mistake; it has nothing to do with styles, songs, or intentional art.
 Spirits is not something I’d recommend, but the listener who’s heard it will have a deeper understanding of Jarrett.

 Dark Intervals